rustwasm/wasm-pack/docs/src/commands/build.md

 <sup id="footnote-0">0</sup> If you need to include additional assets in the pkg
 directory and your NPM package, we intend to have a solution for your use case soon. [↩](#wasm-pack-build)

+## Environment Variables read by `wasm-pack build`

+> WARNING!
+Configuration via environment variables is new in wasm-pack so expect some churn as the right patterns are
+> discovered.

+You can override these environment variables to change `wasm-pack` build's behavior.

+Environment variables take precedence over `Cargo.toml` configuration.

+For example, if `WASM_PACK_WASM_OPT=false` is set as an environment variable, wasm-opt will not run under any circumstance.

+- `WASM_PACK_WASM_OPT` -- Enable/disable whether wasm-opt will be used to optimize the .wasm binary.
+Can be `true` or `false`.